American Gold Eagle Values: How Much Are They Worth?

 Various sizes of the Gold Eagle

-The face values are merely nominal.
-They do not necessarily correspond to the value of the gold content within these coins.
+The face values of each coin are merely nominal.
+They do not necessarily correspond to the market value of the gold content within these coins.
 In theory, these legal-tender pieces could be spent as money for their respective face values.
 One who does so would suffer a major monetary loss this way, though!

 This is especially true given current gold spot values for these coins.
 At any point since 1986 up until the time of writing, the melt values have always been many multiples of each coin's face value.

 Since the release of the first American Gold Eagles, they have appeared in four formats: bullion, burnished, proof, and reverse proof.

 The vernacular surrounding the “bullion” version has changed over the years.
 It was originally known as “uncirculated.”
 This is a change that came in more recent years with the introduction of the “burnished” finish seen on some American Gold Eagles.
 These will be explained in greater detail below.

 Here’s a look at the various types of American Gold Eagles: